smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Alternative solutions

 1. Use `OnSystemRequest` with subtype `WIFI_READY_TO_CONNECT` instead of `ReadyForWifiConnection`

 2. Add DeviceID parameter to RAI request.
-So sdl_proxy should be responsible for providing a unique Device identifier.
+So sdl_proxy should be responsible for providing a unique device identifier.

-3. Add `MobileNetworkCapabilitiesUpdate` RPC from mobile to Vehicle to inform Vehicle that mobile network capabilities updated.
-For example, the user manually created a hotspot on mobile, and the application is not able to join the Wifi network anymore.
+3. Add `MobileNetworkCapabilitiesUpdate` RPC from mobile to vehicle to inform vehicle that mobile network capabilities have been updated.
+For example, the user manually created a hotspot on mobile, and the application is not able to join the WiFi network anymore.

-4. Start secondary transport right after registration, but not on app Activation.
-It prevents sending redundant `JoinVehicleNetwork`/`ReadyForWifiConnection` to the application.
+4. Start secondary transport right after registration, but not on app activation.
+This prevents sending redundant `JoinVehicleNetwork`/`ReadyForWifiConnection` to the application.

 5. Send WiFI SSID in `RegisterAppInterface`.
 It is possible for the device to be connected to WiFi before any application is registered (for example, manual connection).
 In this case it will be useful for IVI to be aware of this connection.
 So, as an alternative, it is proposed to send SSID of currently connected WiFi network within `RegisterAppInterface` request.
 However, this approach introduces a number of issues:
 * SSID is not unique enough identifier
-* the access point could be configured in a way not to share SSID.
-In this case, it's sharing from mobile device could become a security issue
+* The access point could be configured in a way not to share SSID.
+In this case, it's sharing from mobile device could become a security issue.